H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 into working economic infrastructure.

 **The framework connecting technical architecture to ethical commitments**.
-Quantarithmia explains why Ms. Jarvis is built the way it is — consciousness bridge as mandatory infrastructure, 69-DGM cascade validation, ZIP/county-keyed resource registry, Community Champions validation, the EEG neurobiological rhythm layer, the pituitary systemic regulator — because these design choices operationalize reciprocity as stability
+Quantarithmia explains why Ms. Allis is built the way it is — consciousness bridge as mandatory infrastructure, 69-DGM cascade validation, ZIP/county-keyed resource registry, Community Champions validation, the EEG neurobiological rhythm layer, the pituitary systemic regulator — because these design choices operationalize reciprocity as stability